orbeon/orbeon-forms-doc/configuration/advanced/xforms-logging.md

 During XForms development, you might want to enable a more aggressive debug configuration.

-1. Change the path to the logging level in your Log4j2 or Log4j configuration.
+1. Change your Log4j2 or Log4j configuration.
 In your `WEB-INF/resources/config`, check if you have a file named `log4j2.xml` or `log4j.xml`:

     - If you have a file named `log4j2.xml` (with `2` in the file name), inside the element `<Loggers>`, add: